basbaer/AndroidStudioTemplates/2_biggerFeatures/Gesture_Detection/readme.txt

 Note:
-If it doesn't work, check in the logs if the "ACTION_DOWN" is consumed by an other onClickListener
+If it doesn't work, check in the logs if the "ACTION_DOWN" is consumed by an child's onClickListener
+	-> Work-around:
+		- set an onTouchListener on the view so the "ACTION_DOWN" is passed by
+		- create a variable inside the onTouchListener to save the view (or the information to identify it) in it
+		- in the Main-SwipegestureDetection set up a method inside the onClick() to do the click